 Compared to the “continuous” microfluidic devices, the main advantage of digital/droplet microfluidic for single cell RT-PCR is the possibility of high-throughput analysis.
 As an example, Eastburn et al. developed microfluidic droplet system enabling the independent analyses of 50 000 cells in a single experiment (61).

 Microfluidic droplet qRT-PCR devices for single cell analysis from Eastburn et al., Analytical Chemistry, 2013 (61).

 9. Conclusion about microfluidic PCR, qPCR, RT-PCR & qRT-PCR

-Microfluidics has been widely used for the different DNA amplification process (PCR, qPCR, RT-PCR).
-The microfluidic devices enable to accelerate PCR processes, reduce reagent consumption, reach high-throughput assays and integrate pre or post-PCR assays on-chip.
+Microfluidics have been widely used for different DNA amplification processes (PCR, qPCR, RT-PCR).
+Microfluidic devices enable to accelerate PCR processes, reduce reagent consumption, reach high-throughput assays and integrate pre or post-PCR assays on-chip.

 Commercial microfluidic DNA amplification systems start to appear even if they are often more expensive than regular systems and use different consumable types which can slow down their integration within the scientific communities.
 The recent most successful microfluidic application and transfer is the digital PCR.

 The definitive transfer of microfluidic PCR technologies will require methods easily transferable to large scale production and so low-cost consumables associated with an easy end-user oriented workflow.

 WORLD LEADER IN HIGH PERFORMANCE MICROFLUIDIC FLOW CONTROL

 We provide the only microfluidic flow control system using Piezo technology that enables a blazing fast flow change in your microdevice.